Taylor Lorenz: Other works

 In October 2023, her book Extremely Online: The Untold Story of Fame, Influence, and Power on the Internet was published by Simon & Schuster.
-The book focused on various aspects of internet culture.
-Some platforms discussed in the book include mommy blogs, YouTube, and Vine.

-Lorenz discussed how influencers struggled to monetize their content and how prominent women such as Julia Allison are often the targets of online harassment and misogyny.
+The book focuses on various aspects of internet culture, including mommy blogs, YouTube, and Vine.
+Lorenz discusses how influencers struggle to monetize their content and how prominent women such as Julia Allison are often targets of online harassment and misogyny.

-In February 2024, it was announced that Lorenz would be launching a podcast called Power User in partnership with Vox Media.
-In December 2024, Semafor wrote an article which stated that her distribution partnership would not be renewed, a claim that Lorenz denied, further clarifying that she retains full ownership of the show and is continuing to publish episodes independently.
+In February 2024, it was announced that Lorenz would launch a podcast called Power User in partnership with Vox Media.
+In December 2024, Semafor reported that her distribution partnership would not be renewed, a claim Lorenz denied, saying she retains full ownership of the show and is continuing to publish episodes independently.

 As a target of harassment

 Lorenz regularly wears a facial mask in public, citing a compromised immune system.

 Lorenz has been the subject of online harassment, which multiple sources have described as coordinated or orchestrated.
-According to the International Center for Journalists, such harassment often escalates following signals from political figures or media personalities.
-Commentators like Nina Jankowicz have characterized the abuse as indirectly incited through critical media coverage rather than explicit calls to action.
+According to the International Center for Journalists, such harassment often escalates after signals from political figures or media personalities.
+Commentators like Nina Jankowicz have characterized the abuse as indirectly incited by critical media coverage rather than explicit calls to action.

 Much of the harassment has originated from right-wing online spaces.
-The Independent noted that "Lorenz is a regular target of attacks from the right online, with comments she makes frequently blowing up and feeding an arguably disingenuous outrage culture, so much so that she has been called 'the most harassed technology journalist in America' and her career recommended for study to fellow reporters".
-Lorenz has described the abuse as including graphic threats, doxing, stalking, and swatting, affecting both her and her family.
+The Independent wrote, "Lorenz is a regular target of attacks from the right online, with comments she makes frequently blowing up and feeding an arguably disingenuous outrage culture, so much so that she has been called 'the most harassed technology journalist in America' and her career recommended for study to fellow reporters".
+Lorenz has said the abuse included graphic threats, doxing, stalking, and swatting, affecting both her and her family.
 Reports have highlighted that the tactics used against her reflect broader misogynistic patterns, both online and offline.

 Personal life

-Lorenz described herself in interviews as vegan up until 2021, later stating that she had added chicken and fish to her diet for health reasons.
-She has said she is immunocompromised in an interview for the Society of Professional Journalists' magazine Quill.
+Lorenz described herself in interviews as vegan until 2021, later saying she had added chicken and fish to her diet for health reasons.
+She said she was immunocompromised in an interview with the Society of Professional Journalists' magazine Quill.